stadium-software/checkbox-list-filter/README.md

 1. Drag the "CheckBoxListFilter" script into the Page.Load event
 2. The filter matches strings using *Contains* and is case sensitive

-## Customising CSS
-1. Open the CSS file called [*checkbox-list-filter-variables.css*](checkbox-list-filter-variables.css) from this repo
-2. Adjust the variables in the *:root* element as you see fit

 ## Applying the CSS
 The CSS below is required for the correct functioning of the module.
 Some elements can be [customised](#customising-css) using a variables CSS file.

 **Stadium 6.6 or higher**